-Chlamydia, as ominous as it sounds, is a disease that is spread through sex contact with another person.
+Chlamydia, as ominous as it sounds, is a disease that is spread through sexual contact with another person.
 It can cause complications really quickly, so it needs to be treated as quickly to avoid any problems.
 The main guilty party for causing this disease are bacteria that can be spread when having sex.
 Symptoms for chlamydia are not that straightforward and people who are infected usually don’t know it at first, so if you think that you might have been infected, you should definitely go see a doctor and get tested right away.

 What Causes Chlamydia and the Risks it brings with it

 There is no age or gender boundary for getting infected with chlamydia, everyone is in danger, so to speak, from old men and women to teenagers.
 The one thing that can greatly increase your chances of getting infected with chlamydia is having sex with multiple different partners without any protection.
-Usually, both men and women, who are 25 and under, are in greater risk of getting infected with chlamydia than the rest of the population, especially women.
+Usually, both men and women, who are 25 and under, are at greater risk of getting infected with chlamydia than the rest of the population, especially women.
 During pregnancy, for example, if infected, women can transmit the bacteria to their new-born babies.

 Symptoms of Chlamydia